tanghao-xiaomi/docs/README.md

         Critical bug fixes for a released version will be delivered by releasing a new patch tag (e.g., `trunk-5.2.1`).

-## Code contribution
+## Contributing

 - [Code Contribution Guide](./CONTRIBUTING.md)
 - [Documentation Contribution Guide](./en/contribute/process/doc_dev_process.md)

-## License agreement
+## License

+- This Repository (`open-vela/docs`):

-The code in this repository is licensed under the Apache 2.0 license.
-You can find more information about Apache 2.0 license [here](https://www.apache.org/licenses/LICENSE-2.0.txt).
+    All documentation and code in this repository are licensed under the Apache 2.0 License.

-openvela uses third-party open source software and license description.
-Refer to [third-party open source software description](Third_Party_and_Open_Source_Components.md)
+- The openvela Project as a Whole:

+    openvela is a project collection composed of multiple independent repositories. **The license for each repository is governed by the `LICENSE` file in its root directory.**

+- Third-Party Dependencies:

+    For detailed information about the third-party open-source components used in openvela and their respective licenses, please refer to the [Third-Party and Open Source Components notice](Third_Party_and_Open_Source_Components.md).

 ## Community and Support

 We welcome you to interact with and contribute to the openvela community through our various channels.

-### WeChat Official Account

-Scan the QR code below to follow the **openvela** official WeChat account for the latest project news, in-depth technical articles, and updates on community events.

-![img](./images/openvela_WeChat_Official_Account.png)

-## Contact
+## Technical Discussions and Contributions

 - **Issues**: If you have any questions, suggestions, or find any bugs, submit a new issue on the Issues page.
 Try to provide detailed information, so that we can understand and solve the problem faster.
 - **Pull Requests**: If you find an issue and have fixed it, you are welcome to submit a Pull Request.
 Please make sure to follow our [Contribution Guide](./CONTRIBUTING.md).
 - **Discussions**: If you have a broader topic or discussion, you can start a new discussion on the Discussions page.

+### WeChat Official Account

+Scan the QR code below to follow the **openvela** official WeChat account for the latest project news, in-depth technical articles, and updates on community events.

+![img](./images/openvela_WeChat_Official_Account.png)